 After Festival 2018, the One Million Stars to End Violence project kept a number of the stars strings for future projects.
 In addition, a number of stars were donated to Reverse Garbage Queensland (RGQ), a registered charity that strives to protect our environment.

 My partnership with the Queensland Government to deliver the installation as part of Festival 2018 has ended.

-People and communities can continue to weave stars and create their own smaller installations.
-I won't be receiving any more.
+However, the One Million Stars project continues to encourage people and communities to weave stars and create their own smaller installations.
+I won't be receiving any more woven stars because I am focussing on finding a home for the star strands in my possession to be displayed permanently.
 Any future projects or plans for the project will be announced via OMS social media and the website.
-Contact you local organisations, eg. your local kindergarten, schools, retirement villages, hospitals etc if you wish to donate your stars.